amnich/amnich.github.io/_posts/2017-09-04-Access-your-profile-functions-more-efficient.md

 ```
 The functionName will be used as an optional filter to narrow the list.

-Using the PowerShell's Abstract Syntax Tree I can load my profile file and exctract all function definitions.
+Using the PowerShell's Abstract Syntax Tree I can load my profile file and extract all function definitions.
 ```powershell
 #Parse profile file using Language Parser
   $AST = [System.Management.Automation.Language.Parser]::ParseFile(